bbauska/W3Cx-3of5/README.md

 </details>

 <ul>
-  <li><i>Line 6</i> uses the <a href="https://www.w3.org/TR/geolocation-API/">Geolocation API</a> to get the current position, in case of success it calls the success function, passing the location as parameter,</li>
+  <li><i>Line 6</i> uses the <a href="https://www.w3.org/TR/geolocation-API/"
+    target="_blank" rel="noopener noreferrer">Geolocation API</a> to get the
+	current position, in case of success it calls the success function, passing the location as parameter,</li>
-  <li><i>Lines 12 and 13></i> show how to get the longitude and latitude properties from the location,</li>
+  <li><i>Lines 12 and 13></i> show how to get the longitude and latitude properties
+    from the location,</li>
   <li>The rest is a basic use of the Leaflet API.
-Notice at <i>line 15</i> that 'map' is the id of the &lt;div&gt; from the HTML part of the code.</li>
+Notice at <i>line 15</i> that
+    'map' is the id of the &lt;div&gt; from the HTML part of the code.</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch6-4-6">6.4.6 Reverse geocoding</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>
 Different Web services can be used to get an address from longitude and latitude.
 Most are free of charge, but they will ask you to register an API key and enter your credit card number.
 If you send too many requests, you will be charged.
-Such a service is the <a href="https://developers.google.com/maps/documentation/javascript/examples/geocoding-reverse">Google Reverse Geocoding JavaScript API</a>.
+Such a service is the <a href="https://developers.google.com/maps/documentation/javascript/examples/geocoding-reverse" target="_blank" rel="noopener noreferrer">Google Reverse Geocoding JavaScript
+API</a>.
 For those of you who are really interested to know how this API works, please read the Google documentation and tutorials.

-There is also an interesting Leaflet plugin (an extension to Leaflet) based on the <a href="https://www.gisgraphy.com/">Gisgraphy</a> (free open source framework) service, that comes with a <a href="https://services.gisgraphy.com/static/leaflet/index.html">nice demo of reverse geocoding</a>.
+There is also an interesting Leaflet plugin (an extension to Leaflet) based on the <a href="https://www.gisgraphy.com/" target="_blank" rel="noopener noreferrer">Gisgraphy</a> (free open source framework) service, that comes with a <a href="https://services.gisgraphy.com/static/leaflet/index.html" target="_blank" rel="noopener noreferrer">nice demo of reverse geocoding</a>.

 Let's see some examples of use.